luvsaxena1/PizzaOrder/README.txt

 NOTE: --file.source and file.destination path will be your local system path.

-The above command deploy the Spring boot application on in build tomcat server on port 8080
+The above command deploy the Spring boot application on inbuild tomcat server.
+Now the application is running on port 8080

 5. Convert the source file to human readable file by using the below Rest API call